 Service Dogs for Veterans

-Our Service Dogs for Veterans Programs match highly skilled Service Dogs with United States veterans from any conflict who:
+Our Service Dogs for Veterans Programs match highly skilled Service Dogs with United States veterans from any conflict who have a permanent physical disability, are deaf or who have profound hearing loss, or have MS or other progressive conditions.
+(These disabilities do not need to be combat related.)

 Service Dogs for Veterans with a Physical Disability